thingstelemetry/laravel-traccar/README.md

 ## Changelog

-Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.
+Please see [RELEASE NOTES](https://github.com/thingstelemetry/laravel-traccar/releases) for more information on what has changed recently.

 ## Contributing